PankajRawat333/bobs-used-bookstore-sample-MySQL/README.md

 # 'Bob's Used Books' Sample Application

 ## Overview
 _Bob's Used Books_ is a sample application built on ASP.NET Core 6.0 that aims to represent a simple, real-world application.
-It is a monolithic n-tier application with an ASP.NET Core MVC front end and a Microsoft SQL Server database backend.
+It is a monolithic n-tier application with an ASP.NET Core MVC front end and a MySQL database backend.

 The MVC application contains a customer portal and an administration portal.
 The customer portal enables customers to search for books, select and add them to a shopping cart, and work through a simulated check-out process.
 Customers can also offer their own books for resale through the website.